Zohran Mamdani has a new goal as he runs for NYC mayor: cheaper World Cup tickets

 “As a lifelong football — sorry, I mean soccer fan, I couldn’t be more excited,” Mamdani said in an accompanying social media video, affecting a faux-British accent as he juggled a soccer ball in his dress shoes.
 “But are any working-class New Yorkers actually going to be able to watch any of the matches?”

-The tournament will be played across 16 cities in North America.
+The tournament will be played across 16 cities in the United States, Canada and Mexico.
 Eight matches, including the final, will be held at MetLife Stadium in New Jersey, a short train ride away from New York City.

 “So many of our neighbors will not be able to afford to be there,” Mamdani added, accusing FIFA of “pricing working people out of the game that they love.”

-A spokesperson for FIFA did not respond to an emailed request for comment.
+A spokesperson for FIFA said the adoption of dynamic pricing reflects the market practices of the host countries.

+As with past years, some tickets will be set aside for “specific fan categories" at fixed prices, according to the spokesperson, who noted the details around eligibility and pricing were still being worked out.

-In recent days, FIFA’s plan to adopt a “variable pricing” model for ticket sales — similar to the one used by airlines or hotels — has sparked controversy among some fans.
+In recent days, FIFA’s plan to adopt a dynamic pricing model — similar to the one used by airlines or hotels — has sparked controversy among some fans.

 Mamdani, who surged to victory in the primary based on promises such as freezing rent for New Yorkers and making buses free, situated the World Cup fight as part of his larger battle against rising costs for working people.